 If you can take this approach, the exposure to another dog and the resulting correction for bad behavior will often make a huge difference.
 But it may not solve the problem completely.
-Some dogs just do not play well with other dogs, so a different dog may bring out the same problem.
+Some dogs just do not play well with other dogs, so a different dog may bring out the same or a different problem.

 Final thoughts on two commands your Labrador Retriever must know

 Obedience training is so important.
 It can help form your retriever into a pleasant, considerate member of the family.
 It can also help you enjoy a safe and productive hunt.
 As we discussed, all obedience hinges on the two commands SIT and HERE.
 Consistently working on these commands and increasing the scope of your expectations for your retriever can bring great benefits to you and your family.

 If you really want your retriever to grow and progress in his/her hunting and obedience this year but doing the training yourself sounds overwhelming or maybe your schedule is just too busy to get it done, I’m here to help!
 You can email me (firstname.lastname@example.org) or just give me a call (651-303-6459).
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.